lievertz/terraform-demo/README.md

 ## Root Structure
 The structure of the root (live) Terraform directory can have major impacts on legibility and function.
 Ideally, it should be a 1:1 representation of actual deployed infrastructure in the cloud.
 It is very helpful if variables can be kept relatively DRY (Don't Repeat Yourself) and follow a natural structure of real environment componentization/heirarchies... but this may only be possible with wrappers.
 It is important to consider state file dependency as well as breaking code into legible and logical chunks -- we want to follow good coding practices and also limit the blast area of mistakes.
 The general topic of Terraform structure is well-debated, but (and) impactful.

+## Handy Tools
+There is a strong convention that Terraform code is formatted using `terraform fmt`.
+This eliminates the entire subject of style and avoids various formatting pitfalls, so use it!
+There is also a very useful command `terraform validate` which helps get code a fair way toward correctness without needing to connect to a real cloud provider, which is often useful while waiting for access.
+Finally there is a third-party tool `tflint` which occupies some of the same space, but provides additional value in linting Terraform code.